zerofo/emuiibo/README.md

 Build or download the latest release of emuiibo and extract the contents of 'SdOut' directory (inside 'emuiibo-v*.zip') in the root of your SD card.

-emuiibo comes bundled with a Tesla overlay to control it quite easily, but tools such as Goldleaf, Amiigo... can be used as a controller too.
+emuiibo comes bundled with a Tesla overlay to control it quite easily.

+For more detailed information of how to use emuiibo, check [the usage wiki](Usage.md).

 ### SD layout